Goodbye Horses

 "Goodbye Horses" is a song recorded by American singer Q Lazzarus.
 It was written by Q Lazzarus's bandmate, William Garvey, and released in 1988, with an extended version released three years later.
-It is a synth-pop, dark wave, and new wave song with lyrics based on "transcendence over those who see the world as only earthly and finite" and androgynous vocals from Q Lazzarus.
+It is a synth-pop, dark wave, new wave, and dance song with lyrics based on "transcendence over those who see the world as only earthly and finite" and androgynous vocals from Q Lazzarus.

 After Q Lazzarus played a demo tape for Jonathan Demme while driving him in her taxi, which included a demo of "Goodbye Horses", he featured the song in his crime comedy film Married to the Mob (1988).
 It then became a cult hit after he used it in a scene of his film The Silence of the Lambs (1991), which was widely lauded for the usage.
-Since then, it has been used in various films, television series, and video games, often with references to its use in The Silence of the Lambs, and has been covered by numerous artists.
+Since then, it has been used in various films, television series, and video games, often referencing its use in The Silence of the Lambs, and has been covered by numerous artists.

 Composition and writing

 "Goodbye Horses" was written by songwriter William Garvey and performed by Q Lazzarus, both of whom were bandmates in the band Q Lazzarus and the Resurrection.
 According to friends of Garvey, the two band mates had a tumultuous relationship with one another.
 Q Lazzarus disappeared from the public eye after the band disbanded in 1995, while Garvey died in 2009.

-The song, a "haunting", "dreamlike" synth-pop, dark wave, new wave, and dance ballad, features Q Lazzarus's androgynous vocals, layered synthesizer parts, and a drum machine beat.
+The song, a "haunting", "dreamlike" synth-pop, dark wave, new wave, and dance ballad, features Q Lazzarus's androgynous vocals, picked guitar, snare drums, and drum pads.
 Its lyrics were based by Garvey on "transcendence over those who see the world as only earthly and finite", with the "horses" in the song representing "the five senses from Hindu philosophy".
 Evan Sawdey of PopMatters wrote that "Goodbye Horses" has a "strangely entrancing thump" and "sad, tragicomic elements" in the lyrics, describing it as "quirky".
 It was described by Tracy Moore in Vanity Fair as a "gothy, somber ode", and by Tyler Jenke of Tone Deaf as "rather creepy".
 A music video was also made for the song in 1987, directed by Leslie Mentel.